10 reasons to consider the Texas Bar Private Insurance Exchange for your employee benefits

 1. Choices choices choices.

-Unless you have a team of robots, your employees are all unique and so are their healthcare and benefits needs.
-A common issue with traditional small employer sponsored group health insurance is that typically the employer must choose one carrier provider and a limited number of plan options for employees to choose from.
+Unless you have a team of robots, your employees are all unique and so are their health care and benefits needs.
+A common issue with traditional small employer-sponsored group health insurance is that typically the employer must choose one carrier provider and a limited number of plan options for employees to choose from.
 This inevitably leaves many employees without a plan that best suits their needs.
-With over 100 different health plans to choose from through leading carriers like Aetna, BCBSTX, Humana, United, and Cigna, every employee will have the ability to choose their own plan that meets their specific needs.
+With over 100 different health plans to choose from through leading carriers like Aetna, BCBSTX, Humana, and United every employee will have the ability to choose their own plan that meets their specific needs.
 No more complaints from employees about the health plan you chose for them.
 If you still want to have a group plan, there is a multiple plan choice group plan option as well.